When Insurance Policy Language Conflicts with California Law

 Most policyholders assume that what the policy says is the law.
 If the policy says smoke damage must be “visible to the naked eye,” that must be the standard.
 If the policy says you have one year from the date of loss to file suit, that must be the deadline.
 If the policy says you need to provide a detailed list of every disputed item before you can demand appraisal, you must comply.

 None of that is necessarily true.
-In California, your insurance policy exists within a framework of statutes, regulations, and case law that can override restrictive policy language.
-When the policy conflicts with the law, the law wins.
-Policy provisions that are less favorable to the insured than what the law requires are void and unenforceable — even if you signed the policy, even if you never read it, even if the insurer has been enforcing it for years.
+In California, an insurance policy exists within a framework of statutes, regulations, and case law that sets minimum standards restrictive policy language cannot cut below.
+Where the law sets a floor — the standard form fire policy, the valuation statutes, the claim-handling regulations — policy provisions less favorable to the insured than that floor are void and unenforceable — even if you signed the policy, even if you never read it, even if the insurer has been enforcing it for years.

 This is not a theoretical concern.
 In June 2025, a Los Angeles Superior Court judge ruled that the California FAIR Plan — the state’s insurer of last resort, covering hundreds of thousands of California homeowners — had been issuing a fire policy that was unlawful.
 The policy’s definition of smoke damage was narrower than what the legislature mandated.
 The court struck it down.
 And the FAIR Plan is not the only insurer with this problem.